tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

-#### Rugs
+#### **Rugs**

 By default, the calibration plots include a RUGs layer at the top and at the bottom of the visualization.
-They are meant to give us an idea of the density of events, versus the density of non-events as the probabilities progress from 0 to 1.
+They are meant to give us an idea of the density of events and non-events as the probabilities progress from 0 to 1.

 <div class="highlight">